How to Share a PDF as a Link (Google Drive)

 Drive Explorer Pro is a Google Workspace add-on that works inside Google Sheets.

 Use it when you need to create links for multiple PDFs instead of copying each link one by one.
-Drive Explorer Pro can add each PDF's shareable link, direct download link, file name, and other file details to your sheet.
+Drive Explorer Pro adds each PDF's shareable link, direct download link, file name, and other file details to your sheet in one workflow.

 Why use Drive Explorer Pro

-• Get a shareable link and direct download link for each PDF.
+• Get a shareable link and direct download link for each PDF automatically.

-• Save file names and other details in the same sheet.
+• Save file names, sizes, and types in the same sheet for easy reference.

 Install Drive Explorer Pro from the Google Workspace Marketplace: